-This blog will briefly explain the different components which play a role in exposing data from SAP S/4HANA Cloud, and the different options to connect SAP S/4HANA to target systems like SAP BW/4HANA, SAP Data Intelligence, SAP Data Warehouse Cloud, and SAP HANA to be able to extract data to them, and achieve your extensibility and analytics scenarios.
+This blog will briefly explain the different components which play a role in exposing data from SAP S/4HANA Cloud, and the different options to connect SAP S/4HANA to target systems like SAP BW/4HANA, SAP Data Intelligence, and SAP Data Warehouse Cloud to be able to extract data to them, and achieve your extensibility and analytics scenarios.

 Explaining the extraction mechanism from a bottom-up approach as shown in the Architectural Overview (figure 1):

 - Application Tables are the database tables that hold all business/configuration data.
 Data cannot be extracted directly from them

 - Internal CDS View Models are views built on top of Application Tables and/or other CDS Views for data modeling purposes

 - CDS Extraction views are the extraction-enabled CDS Views that are built on top of associations of Application Tables and/or other CDS Views, depending on what the CDS View itself is exposing.
 They are used for data extraction from SAP S/4HANA